At this moment the current water temperature in Port Elizabeth is -. The average water temperature in Port Elizabeth today is -.

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Monday, 29th of April of 2024, the sun will rise in Port Elizabeth at 5:56:41 am and sunset will be at 7:50:58 pm.
-In the high tide and low tide chart, we can see that the first low tide will be at 7:13 am and the next low tide at 6:52 pm.
-The only high tide of the day will be at 12:54 pm.
+Today Friday, 17th of January of 2025, the sun rose in Port Elizabeth at 7:17:03 am and sunset will be at 4:56:31 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 4:33 am and the next low tide will be at 5:10 pm.
+The first high tide will be at 10:30 am and the next high tide at 11:10 pm.

-The tidal coefficient today is 49, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 45.
-The day ends with a tidal coefficient of 42.
+The tidal coefficient today is 74, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 71.
+The day ends with a tidal coefficient of 67.

 We can compare these levels with the maximum high tide recorded in the tide tables for Port Elizabeth which is of 6.9 ft and a minimum height of -1.3 ft.

-The following graph shows the progression of the tidal coefficient in the month of April of 2024.These values give us a rough idea of the tidal amplitude in Port Elizabeth, forecast in April.
+The following graph shows the progression of the tidal coefficient in the month of January of 2025.These values give us a rough idea of the tidal amplitude in Port Elizabeth, forecast in January.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Port Elizabeth, the wind in Port Elizabeth and the surf forecast in Port Elizabeth before you go fishing.